 Stage 1 means that the area of breast cancer is small and has not spread to the lymph nodes.
 Alternatively, it could refer to a very small spread of cancer to the sentinel lymph node.

-Healthcare professionals divide stage 1 into
+Healthcare professionals divide stage 1 into two sections:

 - Stage 1A: This means that the tumor measures 2 centimeters (cm) or smaller, while the cancer cells have spread to the nearby tissues, but they have not reached the lymph nodes.

 - Stage 1B: This means that the cells are invading nearby tissue.
 There is no tumor, but there are small groups of cells that measure between 0.2 millimeters (mm) and 2 mm.
 It could also mean that there is a tumor in the breast that does not measure larger than 2 cm and there are small groups of cancer cells in the lymph nodes.

 If people have cancer that has spread to a nearby lymph node, they may notice a swelling of the lymph nodes in the armpit.

 People will have surgery to remove the area of breast cancer, often through a mastectomy, while others may be able to have breast-conserving surgery with radiation therapy.

 Individuals may need a biopsy to check for cancer in the lymph nodes.
 If the cancer is present in the lymph node, they may need a procedure to remove the lymph node.

 Additionally, depending on the tumor size and how likely it is to spread, people may need hormone therapy, chemotherapy, or targeted therapy.